New Gunfire Hits Haiti Capital As Locals Wait For Talks Progress - UrduPoint

 PortauPrince, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2024) Heavy gunfire erupted early Saturday in the Haitian capital as residents, already enduring chaotic violence and grave food shortages, waited for word of progress in forming a transitional government meant to restore stability.

-Residents contacted by AFP said armed criminals had attacked a base of the Departmental Operation and Intervention Brigade (BOID), a rapid-reaction force, in the Fort National neighborhood of Port-au-Prince.
+Residents contacted by AFP said armed criminals had attacked a base of the Departmental Operation and Intervention Brigade (BOID), a rapid-response force, in the Fort National neighborhood of Port-au-Prince.

 Another specialized unit in the capital area, the Motorized Intervention Brigade (BIM), was also attacked, locals said.